zenmate/pingster-server/README.md

 'https://your.domain2/application?access_token=ca9d891fa4bdf7ae5039e689c26370a192422541'
 ```

-if param is not provided, JSON response will be provided:
+If param is not provided, JSON response will be provided:

 ```json
 {"access_token": "ca9d891fa4bdf7ae5039e689c26370a192422541"}